American Olean Tile Company: Asbestos & Mesothelioma Exposure

 The dangers of asbestos began to be publicized in the 1940s and ’50s, and its use was phased out by the early 1980s.
 National Gypsum essentially owns the American Olean Tile Company’s asbestos history.

-The National Gypsum Company (NGC) was incorporated in Delaware in 1925 as a diversified manufacturer and supplier of products and services for the building and construction markets.
+The National Gypsum Company (NGC) was incorporated in Delaware in 1925 as a diversified manufacturer and supplier of products and services for the building and construction markets and industries.
 NGC also mined asbestos.

 Numerous lawsuits filed against NGC have alleged bodily injury from exposure to asbestos or NGC products that contained asbestos, including joint compound.
 The NGC Bodily Injury Trust (NGCBIT) became effective on August 6, 2003, following confirmation of the second NGC Plan of Reorganization (bankruptcy), to pay asbestos exposure claims.